cerebral-legacy/cerebral-website/app/markdown/modules.md

 });
 ```

 You register one or multiple modules to your existing Cerebral application.
 You instantiate a module by calling it and passing any options.
 A module may, as stated, expose state, signals and services to your application.
 Shared modules from Cerebral ecosystem may also have related actions, chains and even UI components.
-You name the module yourself, in this case *myModule* and *recorder*, which will namespace everything related to the module.
+You name the module yourself, in this case *home* and *recorder*, which will namespace everything related to the module.

 ### Creating a module

-*MyModule.js*
+*modules/Home.js*
 ```javascript
 import somethingHappened from './signals/somethingHappened' import somethingElseHappened from './signals/somethingElseHappened'